Friends excursions: ‘Women in Art’ tour at the National Gallery

 10.30am — 12.30pm

-Meet RA representative in The Trafalgar Room, National Gallery Café, National Gallery, Trafalgar Square.
+Meet RA representative in the National Gallery Dining Room, Sainsbury Wing, National Gallery, Trafalgar Square.

 £35.
 Includes coffee/tea and homemade cookies on arrival.

-If you would like to be added to the waiting list for this and/or other Friends Excursions, please provide your details and that of the event(s) and your contact information.
+Please provide your details to be added to the waiting list for this and/or other Friends excursions.